Dillon Brooks NBA Preview vs. the Grizzlies

 Dillon Brooks Insights vs. the Grizzlies

-- Brooks' opponents, the Grizzlies, have one of the NBA's slowest tempos with 102.5 possessions per game, while his Rockets average the fewest possessions per game with 100.1.
+- Brooks' Rockets average 100.4 possessions per game, fewest among NBA teams, while the Grizzlies are one of the league's slowest with 102.6 possessions per contest.

-- Defensively, the Grizzlies are ranked 10th in the league, conceding 112.5 points per game.
+- Giving up 112.7 points per contest, the Grizzlies are the 10th-ranked squad in the league defensively.

-- On the glass, the Grizzlies are ranked 23rd in the NBA, giving up 45.0 rebounds per game.
+- On the glass, the Grizzlies have conceded 45.6 rebounds per game, which puts them 25th in the NBA.

+- Giving up 25.5 assists per game, the Grizzlies are the 12th-ranked team in the league.

-- The Grizzlies are the 14th-ranked squad in the league, allowing 25.6 assists per game.
+- In terms of 3-pointers, the Grizzlies are ranked 29th in the league, allowing 14.5 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!